Rights of Employees

 Learning that you are expecting a new baby should be a joyous time in your life.
 Unfortunately, some employers discriminate against women based on their pregnancy.
 For example, they reduce their workloads, pass them over for promotions, harass them, fire them or eliminate their positions based on the false assumption that they are unable to do their jobs, do not intend to return to work after giving birth or will not work as hard once their baby is born.Pregnancy Discrimination Violates the Law

-Often related to gender discrimination, pregnancy discrimination is prohibited by both New Jersey and New York law.
-If you have been treated less favorably after you told your boss that you are pregnant, when you sought an accommodation for your pregnancy, or when you attempted to return to work from a maternity leave, your employment law rights may have been violated.
-Contact an experienced employment law attorney at Rabner Allcorn Baumgart & Ben-Asher for more information about your legal rights.
+Fortunately, Jersey pregnancy discrimination is illegal in both New York and New Jersey.
+If you have been treated less favorably after you told your boss that you are pregnant, when you sought an accommodation for your pregnancy, or when you attempted to return to work from a maternity leave, then your employment law rights likely have been violated.

-Although pregnancy itself is not a disability, many women experience temporary pregnancy-related disabilities such as gestational diabetes, preeclampsia or eclampsia while they are pregnant, or postpartum depression after they give birth.
-Like other disabilities, you might be entitled to a reasonable accommodation for a disability caused by your pregnancy.
-In both New Jersey and New York City, pregnant women also are entitled to reasonable accommodations for their pregnancies whether or not they also are experiencing a disability.
+In addition, many women experience temporary pregnancy-related disabilities such as gestational diabetes, preeclampsia or eclampsia while they are pregnant, or postpartum depression after they give birth.
+Like other disabilities, you might be entitled to a reasonable accommodation for your disability caused by or related to your pregnancy.

-For more information about reasonable accommodations for pregnancy please read one of the following articles:
+For more information about accommodations for pregnancy, you may want to read one of the following articles:

-If your company has treated your worse because you are pregnant, we welcome you to contact us online or call us at (973) 744-4000 to set up a meeting with one of our lawyers.
+In both New York and New Jersey, pregnancy discrimination violates the law.
+If your company has treated your worse because you are pregnant, Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
+We welcome you to contact us online or to call us at (201) 777-2250 to set up a meeting with one of our employment law attorneys.